Immunology; Protein Function and Structure; Proteins and metalloenzymes; Pulmonary & Critical Care Medicine

 I am engaged in clinical, teaching and research responsibilities related to the evaluation and treatment of patients with pulmonary disease or patients who are critically ill.
-My inpatient practice is primarily located at the medical intensive care unit (MICU) at the Buffalo General Medical Center (BGMC).
-The MICU provides ongoing medical care to patients who are critically ill and require significant life support therapies to sustain life or vital bodily functioning.
-I am specifically interested in asthma, COPD and lung cancer, but deal with a variety of disease.
+My inpatient practice situated at the medical intensive care unit (MICU) at the Buffalo General Medical Center (BGMC) positions me to provide ongoing medical care to patients who are critically ill and require significant life support therapies to sustain life or vital bodily functioning.
+I am specifically interested in asthma, COPD, interstitial lung disease, pleural disease, pulmonary hypertension and lung cancer, but deal with a variety of lung disease.

-I evaluate patients with pulmonary disorders including shortness of breath, lung masses, abnormal chest imaging, abnormal pulmonary function tests, chronic obstructive pulmonary disease (COPD), asthma, interstitial lung disease, pulmonary hypertension and lung cancer, at the lung and heart outpatient clinic located in BGMC.
-The pulmonary team to which I belong also provides inpatient pulmonary consultation at both BGMC and Roswell Park Cancer Institute.
+I evaluate patients with pulmonary disorders including shortness of breath, lung masses, abnormal chest imaging, abnormal pulmonary function tests, chronic obstructive pulmonary disease (COPD), asthma, pleural disease, interstitial lung disease, pulmonary hypertension, and lung cancer, at the UBMD practice location at Conventus.
+As a member of the UBMD pulmonary division, I provide inpatient pulmonary consultation at both BGMC and Roswell Park Cancer Institute.

-Currently I am pursuing additional training in the analysis of Big Data in medical/healthcare fields.
-I am particularly focused on the application of drug repurposing in translation and clinic research.
-I also am heavily focused on the specific analysis of large VA associated clinical and genomic data sets as a fellow in the VA and NCI sponsored Big-Data Scientist Enhancement Program.
+Currently, I am focusing on the analysis of Big Data in the medical/healthcare fields.
+I am mainly focused on the application of drug repurposing in translation and clinic research.

-Additionally, I collaborate with the Division of Allergy and Immunology and the Institute of Laser, Photonics and Biophotonics to elucidate immune cell function in airway diseases such as asthma and COPD.
-Our research focuses on the development of therapeutics aimed at novel targets identified as important in the molecular basis of pulmonary disease; efficacious laboratory results will generate more effective treatment plans for patients.
+My collaborators include the Division of Allergy and Immunology.
+We endeavor to elucidate immune cell function in airway diseases such as asthma and COPD.
+Our research focuses on the development of therapeutics aimed at novel targets identified as necessary in the molecular basis of pulmonary disease; efficacious laboratory results will generate more effective treatment plans for patients.

-I am actively involved in teaching medical students, residents and fellows about the appropriate care of the critically ill patient, as these trainees rotate in the MICU.
+I am actively involved in teaching medical students, residents, and fellows about the appropriate care of the patient with either pulmonary disease and critical illness.